The Everyday Overlooked Abdominal Workout – Posture

-Keeping good posture is a crucial and overlooked component of overall good health and the longterm consequences of poor posture runs a very lengthy list; from weak muscles, tight and stiffness that may be highly predominant upon waking, muscular imbalances, leg pain with numbness, tingling and weakness, breathing problems, spinal dysfunction, joint and disc degeneration, decreased quality of life, and more!
-Yes, somethingso seemingly simple and insignificant as posture can really amount to big trouble long term.
-Some of the more serious health problems people experience can very well be the simple result of poor posture and the effects of erosion on the body over time, but we’re often in search of a more complex reason.
-In observing adults and working with students ranging from 11-14 yrs. old has brought fourth a strong awareness on the mass proportion of poor posture as an epidemic and the lack of knowledge surrounding it.
+Keeping good posture is a crucial and overlooked component of overall good health and the long-term consequences of poor posture runs a very lengthy list; from weak muscles, tight and stiffness that may be highly predominant upon waking, muscular imbalances, leg pain with numbness, tingling and weakness, breathing problems, spinal dysfunction, joint and disc degeneration, decreased quality of life, and more!
+Yes, something so seemingly simple and insignificant as posture can really amount to big trouble, long term.
+Some of the more serious health problems people experience can very well be the result of poor posture and the effects of erosion on the body over time, but we’re often in search of a more complex reason and dismiss posture weaknesses and how serious they can become if they go unnoticed and are not dealt with.

 The literal meaning of posture means to put or place.
-Keeping our body position in the most favourable anatomical position to avoid undue stress and muscle imbalances is crucial for long term health, not to mention, it’s aesthetically more appealing and yes, looking good in addition to feeling good, go hand in hand.
+Keeping our body position in the most favourable anatomical position to avoid undue stress and muscle imbalances is crucial for long term health, not to mention, it’s aesthetically more appealing; and yes, looking good in addition to feeling good, go hand in hand.
 Engaging the abdominals is required to keep proper upright alignment and more specifically, learning to recruit and engage the deep transverse abdominals.